mcdemarco/the-new-kitchen-cookbook/cookies/pizzellesByTheEgg.md

 ![watercolor pizzelle iron](../images/pizzelleironwc.png)

 This version of the recipe is for cookie math as well as variants like chocolate pizzelles, eggnog pizzelles, etc.  I sometimes go up to 8 eggs or experiment with a couple, so I broke down the pizzelle recipe to a single egg.
+Some sizing up is also included.

 Peter is responsible for the eggnog variant.